Important Parent Information

 Utmost care is taken to protect the health of your child.
 A nurse is on hand at all times, and a medical facility is nearby in case of emergencies or illness.
 We are licensed by the State of Colorado and take great pride in meeting each requirement set by the State.
 Our heart’s desire is for every child to experience our summer camp, however, Twin Peaks Bible Camp is not set up to meet all medical or behavioral needs.
 If your child has a significant need, please contact us at info@tpbc-co.org or by calling 970.523.9077 prior to registering your child for camp.

-What Paper Work or forms do I need to submit?
+My child is partially vaccinated what forms do I need to submit?

-*Vaccine records must be updated to comply with Colorado State law.
-Please submit a new record every year that you turn in a new Physician’s Statement of Health (even if you’ve turned in a record previously).
 A standard print-out from a doctor’s office (such as All-Scripts) CANNOT BE ACCEPTED.
 Per CDPHE, records must be turned in on one of the following CDPHE-approved form:

 • Colorado Immunization Information System (C.I.I.S.) print-out